Guides

 Before comparing price, parents usually need to know whether a product fits the crib or bed, whether the cover is removable, how waterproofing is handled, and which certifications apply to which component.

-Official Amazon pricing belongs after that evidence pass, not before it.
+Official Amazon pricing belongs after that source check, not before it.

 What I would check